 To that end, this Difficult Dialogues course will draw on social theory, biography, biology, and historical accounts to provide an overview of HIV/AIDS today.
 Moving from the cellular to the population level, this course will address the persistence of the disease as well as the dramatic variability in prevalence within and across populations.
 Special attention will be placed on social forces like gender, race, migration, and inequality that drive the spread of HIV/AIDS and shape the well-being of those living with HIV/AIDS.
-These goals will be accomplished through selected readings, respectful and engaged discussion, film, and the contribution of a faculty from across the UT campus who will lead course discussions reflecting their area of expertise.
+These goals will be accomplished through selected readings, film, and respectful and engaged discussion.